Lannnnnnn/LA-Restaurant-recommend/README.md

 This will run all the targets below (data, sentiment, eda, tfidf)

 For each of the target:
-* data: performs the data ingestion pipeline such as downloading the necessary data, read the necessary configuration
+* data: prepares necessary folders, reads in Yelp json files, and filters the dataset to contain rows relevant to the specified city.
 * sentiment: performs sentiment analysis on the reviews.
 It will take in the reviews dataframe and output the positive/negative sentences counts.
 * eda: performs the eda analysis of the dataset and autophrase result.
 * test: runs the above targets on a test dataset which runs around 3mins.